Brief History of Cork City Gaol: (Opened 1824, Closed 1923)

 In 1806 an Act of Parliament was passed and monies levied locally to allow the building of the new City Gaol.
 The first site chosen was at distillery fields-an area prone to frequent flooding!!
 This fact and enlightened thinking that hilly airy sites were best for containing Gaol fever probably influenced the change to the present site.

 In 1816 red sandstone was quarried from the hill approach roads constructed and outside security walls built.
-By 1818 planning of the interior building could commence and Mrs Deane.
-And her son, Thomas, won the building contract.
+By 1818 planning of the interior building could commence and Mrs Deane and her son, Thomas Deane, won the building contract.
 John Hogan later to become Ireland’s greatest neo-classical sculptor, developed sketch drawings from the plans of architect, William Robertson of Kilkenny.

 The new Cork City Gaol opened in 1824 & was reported as being “the finest in 3 kingdoms”.